Category Archives: News

 REV UP MA 2024 Disability Voting Webinar

-Join us for the REV UP MA 2024 Disability Voting Webinar!
-This webinar will include information about preparing for the upcoming election, legal rights of Massachusetts voters, Accessible Electronic Vote by Mail, and accessibility requirements of polling places across Massachusetts.
+This year’s webinar on October 22, 2024, included information about preparing for the upcoming election, legal rights of Massachusetts voters, Accessible Electronic Vote by Mail, and accessibility requirements of polling places across Massachusetts.
+Stay tuned for a link to the video!

 • Introduction by Brianna Zimmerman, Voting Rights Advocate, Disability Law Center